kimberlypn/CS4550/tasks3/README.md

 to change the minutes spent, it must be in increments of 15, which the server will validate before saving to the database.
 Furthermore, the title of the task is limited to 75 characters.
-If users successfully fill out the form, they will receive an alert indicating this and can view the newly created task by going back to the dashboard.
+If users successfully fill out the form, they will receive an alert indicating so and can view the newly created task by going back to the dashboard.

 Once done, users can log out via the "Log Out" link in the top-right.
 Clicking